Lamar County Vehicle Impound Guide

 How to Find Your Vehicle

-- Reference your booking number: When you call the Lamar County Sheriff's Office, having your booking number handy can help them locate the vehicle information more quickly.
+- Reference your booking number — When you call, provide your booking number to help them quickly locate your vehicle information.

 What You Need to Retrieve Your Vehicle